How to Grow and Care for Dumb Cane

 The margins are dark green, while the center of each massive leaf has cream, yellow, and light green marbling that varies from tiny pinhead-sized spots to larger patches that nearly cover the entire leaf.

-This one grows to a large size indoors, to an average of three feet in height, but I’ve seen them reach up to five feet in ideal conditions.
+This one grows to an average of three feet in height, but I’ve seen them reach up to five feet in ideal conditions.

 Dumb cane is a sturdy plant that resists most pests and diseases.